How Australia’s openness to trade and investment is driving our prosperity: Part I

 Australia's Trade By Broad Sector and Top 10 Goods and Services

 Australia’s two-way trade in goods and services totalled A$799 billion in 2017–18, making up 43 percent of nominal GDP.
 This compares favourably with the US (27 per cent), Japan (34 per cent), China (38 per cent) and India 41 per cent.
 It means that Australia has a more trade-oriented economy than many of our partners, which in turn means that the continued rapid expansion of global trade disproportionately benefits our economy.

 Today, twelve of Australia’s 15 largest trading partners are located in Asia.
 Together, these 12 partners generate trade worth A$520 billion, or 65 percent of Australia’s total trade.
 Following several decades of rapid growth in the Asia-Pacific region, Australia’s evolving trade patterns reflect the nation’s strategic location, strong regional ties and global competitiveness.

 Australia's Exports and Imports of Goods and Services1

 Current price (A$ billion)

 Australia’s trade with China has recently grown extremely quickly – by over 25 per cent in just

 two years.
 This partly reflects China’s ongoing appetite for Australian iron ore and coal, and it should be noted that export flows of both can be volatile.
 For the moment, however, resources exports to China are a major contributor to the steady, month-on-month increase in Australia’s trade surplus.

-Trade is just one strand in our economic openness story, however.
+However, trade is just one strand in our economic openness story.
 The other strand is foreign direct investment, and in Part II of this blog I will examine how increased trade with Asia is leading to increased investment from Asia as well.